Germinating the seeds

 Watering: Aim to the keep soil evenly moist throughout the growing season.
 Avoid letting it dry out completely, but also avoid keeping it soggy.

-Feeding -- This species has average fertilizer requirements.
-Feed about every 2-3 months with a slow-release, pelleted or organic fertilizer.
+Feeding -- This species has moderate to average fertilizer requirements.
+Feed about every 2-3 months with an all-purpose fertilizer, following the dosage on the package.

 Climate -- Scilla maderensis comes from a cool, maritime climate and is untested in warmer climates.
 It is accustomed to temperatures between 45 and 80 degrees F (7-27° C) during the growing period of October to May (April to November in the Southern hemisphere).
 Consider it experimental in warmer climates, especially if nights are warm.
 In warm conditions, shade it from strong afternoon sun.
 The plant reportedly is not frost hardy and declines below 40 degrees F (5° C).